1. Support and advice for pupils

 1.13) Although pupils will do work of their own during the practising period, this is still part of pupillage training.

 1.14) Before doing a case of their own, pupils should consult with their pupil supervisor for advice and guidance and the pupil supervisor should provide an opportunity for discussion afterwards.
 Supervisors should make time available to observe their pupils’ performance in court.
-This will assist both supervisor and pupil to identify strengths and weaknesses in their competences.
+This will assist both the supervisor and pupil to identify strengths and weaknesses in their competences.

 1.15) When not undertaking their own work, pupils will be expected to attend court or conferences with their pupil supervisor and continue to assist with their paperwork as part of training.

 1.16) If pupils are undertaking pupillage in AETOs with limited opportunities to take on advocacy work of their own, the AETO should ensure that the pupillage training programme is designed to enable pupils to meet the relevant competences in the Professional Statement.
-AETOs should be clear how sufficient practical experience of advocacy can be otherwise obtained, eg. through a placement at a chambers or other organisation, or undertaking pro bono work.
+AETOs should be clear how sufficient practical experience of advocacy can be otherwise obtained, eg through a placement at a chambers or other organisation, or undertaking pro bono work.

 Appraisal and feedback

-1.17) Appraisal and feedback mechanisms (see Part 2C (C5) of the Bar Qualification Manual) should be a two-way process that provide pupils with the opportunity to flag any difficulties or concerns with their progress, their work, the supervision they are getting or relationships with others in the AETO.
+1.17) Appraisal and feedback mechanisms (see Part 2C (C5) of the Bar Qualification Manual) should be a two-way process that provides pupils with the opportunity to flag any difficulties or concerns with their progress, their work, the supervision they are getting or relationships with others in the AETO.
 They should provide the opportunity for the pupil and pupil supervisor to work together to address them.

 Policies and sources of help and information within AETOs